moul/assh/README.md

 Rewrites and replaces the existing ~/.ssh/config file.

 This action is automatically done by assh when detecting configuration changes.
-Running this command manually is useful to setup assh.
+Running this command is useful to set up assh or repair the configuration file.

 ```console
 $ assh config build > ~/.ssh/config